w3f/polkadot-wiki/docs/learn/learn-architecture.md

 Relay Chain must revert for any reason, then all of the parachains would also revert.
 This is to ensure that the validity of the entire system can persist and no individual part is corruptible.

-The shared state makes it so that the trust assumptions when using Polkadot parachains are only those of the Relay Chain validator set and no other.
+The shared state ensures that the trust assumptions when using Polkadot parachains are only those of the Relay Chain validator set and no other.
 Since the validator set on the Relay Chain is expected to be secure with a large amount of stake put up to back it, parachains should benefit from this security.